m5kro/WiFi-Pineapple-mkvi-ZeroTier-module/README.md

 # WiFi-Pineapple-mkvi-ZeroTier-module
 A module that installs and configures zerotier-one for the wifi pineapple nano and tetra.
+[Tested on os version 2.9.0](https://github.com/xchwarze/wifi-pineapple-cloner)

 ### Install